signalshore/signalshore.github.io/content/2018-06-13-Planet-List.md

 	12. Dispose off single use plastics responsibly.
-Throwing them away here and there leads to them filtering down to the oceans and messing up the ecological balance in the marine ecosystems not to mention cause grevious damage to marine life. [wiki link](https://en.wikipedia.org/wiki/Great_Pacific_garbage_patch), [facts](https://plasticoceans.org/the-facts/)
+Throwing them away here and there leads to them filtering down to the oceans and messing up the ecological balance in the marine ecosystems not to mention cause grievous damage to marine life. [wiki link](https://en.wikipedia.org/wiki/Great_Pacific_garbage_patch), [facts](https://plasticoceans.org/the-facts/)
-	 13. Carry a re-useable water bottle.
+	 13. Carry a reusable water bottle.
+	 14. Stop using sanitary napkins.
+Sanitary napkins are non-biodegradable and are very difficult to dispose off properly.
+Instead switch to reusable cloth pads or menstrual cups.
+Check out [BOONDH](http://www.boondh.co/) for information about menstrual cups.
+	 15. If you have kids stop using conventional diapers.
+There are very difficult to dispose off properly and are non-biodegradable.
+Instead start using cloth reusable nappies.

 ### That should be it for now.
 I will add to this whenever I can.